What To Do During Chinese New Year In Shanghai (2022)?

 Yes, since the park opened in 2016 they have been holding special yearly events to mark the Lunar New Year.

-For 2021 “A Spring Festival Spectacular” will be held from 19th January to 26th February to celebrate the Year of the Ox.
+For 2022 “A Spring Festival Spectacular” will be held from January to February to celebrate the Year of the Tiger.

 The New Year celebration includes traditional decorations, themed costumes and merchandise and even some new shows.

-In honour of the Year of the Ox Clarabelle Cow will be making her debut appearance at Disneyland Shanghai, greeting guests and posing for photos.
+In honour of the Year of the Tiger, Tigger will be a prominent character making lots of appearances at Disneyland Shanghai, greeting guests and posing for photos.

 Whether you have small children or not, this is bound to be a very fun and unique time to visit Shanghai Disneyland, but just make sure to book in advance!

-Mid-Autumn Festival – The Ultimate Guide with LTL Shanghai The Mid-Autumn Festival or Zhong Qiu Jie (中秋节) is one of the most commonly celebrated traditional holidays in China.
-Most people know about the tradition of eating moon cakes (月饼) on…
+The Mid-Autumn Festival or Zhong Qiu Jie (中秋节) is one of the most commonly celebrated traditional holidays in China.
+Find out more with our blog…

 Chinese New Year in Shanghai – Try Some Traditional New Year Food